Supplier Management Systems

 • Certifications and compliance Insurance certificates, accreditations, regulatory approvals, expiry dates.
 Especially important if your industry has compliance requirements that extend to your supply chain.

-• Category and classification What do they supply?
-Which category of spend do they fall into?
+• Category and classification What they supply, and which category of spend they fall into.
 This enables spend analysis by category later.

 Supplier onboarding